dfinity/ic-js/ADMIN.md

 To release a version to npm, create a release in GitHub.
 This will start an action that build and publish the libraries.

-Afterwards, to open next version, bump the libraries' version and add a note in [CHANGELOG](./CHANGELOG.md).
+To open next version afterward, bump the libraries' version and add a note in [CHANGELOG](./CHANGELOG.md).